Senipah/VBA-Better-Array/docs/api/methods/Includes.md

 Description
 : The position in this array at which to begin searching for `searchElement`; the first character to be searched is found at `fromIndex` for positive values of `fromIndex`, or at the array's `Length` property + `fromIndex` for negative values of `fromIndex` (using the absolute value of `fromIndex` as the number of characters from the end of the array at which to start the search).
 Defaults to the array's `LowerBound` property.

+---

+Name
+: `recurse`

+Type
+: `Boolean`

+Necessity
+: Optional

+Description
+: If the array is jagged (an array of arrays) or multidimensional (which are stored internally as jagged arays) and you wish for all nested arrays to be checked then `recurse` must be true - otherwise only the outermost array will be checked.
+This argument has no effect when operating on a one-dimension array.

 ### Returns

 Type